Burnham-on-Sea Championships

 The Burnham-on-Sea Championships was a men's and women's grass court (then later hard court) tennis tournament founded as the Burnham-on-Sea Open in 1927 at the Avenue Tennis Club, Burnham-on-Sea, Somerset, England.
 The tournament ran annually until 1980.

 History

-In 1922 a Burnham-on-Sea tournament was established at the Avenue Tennis Club, Burnham-on-Sea, Somerset, England that was a closed tournament only.
-In 1927 that tournament became an open event called the Burnham-on-Sea Open.
-When this tournament when staged it was usually held in conjunction with the Somerset Championships.
-The tournament was branded as the Burnham-on-Sea Open until the mid-1970s when it was renamend the Burnham-on-Sea Championships.
-The tournament was staged until 1980 when it was dicontinued.
+In 1922 a Burnham-on-Sea tournament was established at the Avenue Tennis Club, Burnham-on-Sea, Somerset, England, that was a closed tournament only.
+In 1927, that tournament became an open event called the Burnham-on-Sea Open.
+When this tournament was staged, it was usually held in conjunction with the Somerset Championships.
+The tournament was branded as the Burnham-on-Sea Open until the mid-1970s when it was renamed the Burnham-on-Sea Championships.
+The tournament was staged until 1980 when it was discontinued.

 Location and Venues

 The tournament was at the Avenue Tennis Club, Burnham-on-Sea, Somerset, England.
-The club was founded in 1909 then consisting of 7 grass courts and 3 shale courts.
+The club was founded in 1909 and consists of 7 grass courts and 3 shale courts.